Best Guide to Manila Airport: Terminals, Getting Around, and Travel Tips

 Be wary of any non-uniformed personnel approaching passengers.
 Keep your documents close and always make sure that they’re always all accounted for.
 For luggage porters, there are official uniformed porters that can help you for a fee.

 Overseas Filipino workers should watch out for the hold-departure order scam often conducted by immigration officers.
-Other known scams in this airport include the bullet-planting scam also known as tanim-bala.
+Other known travel scams to watch out for include the bullet-planting scam also known as tanim-bala.

 While cases have subsided, continue to exercise caution by wrapping your luggage.
 Other passengers prefer using hardshell luggage, but others opt to wrap it in plastic wrap for any luggage that has zippers.